 56362.1.
 For the purposes of Section 56362, "caseload" shall include, but not be limited to, all pupils for whom the resource specialist performs any of the services described in subdivision (a) of Section 56362.
-Move paragraph to SPED Manual

 A waiver may be provided to increase the caseload of a Resource Specialist teacher from 28 to 32 students, however it must follow specific guidelines set forth in the Education Code below.